 ATLs are common across all three IB programmes.
 They provide a common language used by students and teachers to reflect on, and articulate, the process of learning.
 ATLs help students 'learn how to learn'.
-In Secondary school they are taught in subject specific courses and in our secondary advisory programme.
+In Secondary school they are developed in subject specific courses as well as in our secondary advisory programme.